Empirical adequacy of the time operator canonically conjugate to a Hamiltonian generating translations: Quantum measurements

 \begin{remark} The unitary transformation from the proof of Theorem \ref{thm:measurement} does not preserve the factorization into subsystems $\hilbert_{M}\otimes\hilbert_{S}$.
-It is just a change of basis of the total Hilbert space, as it was claimed in the statement of Theorem \ref{thm:measurement}. \end{remark}
+It is not a change of basis of the factor Hilbert spaces $\hilbert_{M}$ and $\hilbert_{S}$ separately, but of the total Hilbert space $\hilbert_{M}\otimes\hilbert_{S}$, and this is consistent with the statement of Theorem \ref{thm:measurement}. \end{remark}

-\begin{remark} In practice, the coupling $g$ from eq. \eqref{eq:measurement_hamiltonian} vanishes or it is negligible outside the time interval $\left[0,T\right]$ when the measuring device and the observed system interact.
-Theorem \ref{thm:measurement} applies only to this interval, and only if the system $S+M$ is isolated.
+\begin{remark} In practice, the coupling $g$ from eq. \eqref{eq:measurement_hamiltonian} is negligible outside the time interval $\left[0,T\right]$ when the measuring device and the observed system interact in a non-negligible way.
+Theorem \ref{thm:measurement} applies only to this interval, and only if the total system $S+M$ is closed.
 Whether the Hamiltonian can be put in the form \eqref{eq:time_translation_Hamiltonian} for all times, including before and after the measurement, depends on the mechanism of turning the interaction on and off.
 In most practical cases this is achieved by having $g$ depend on the distance between $S$ and $M$.
 This can happen if the position of the observed system changes in time, so its free Hamiltonian is not zero.
-Alternatively, $g$ can depend on an external system responsible with turning the coupling on and off, which would make the total Hamiltonian time dependent.
+Alternatively, $g$ can depend on an external system responsible for turning the coupling on and off, which would make the total Hamiltonian time dependent.
 Theorem \ref{thm:measurement} does not cover these cases. \end{remark}

 \begin{remark} The standard model of quantum measurements described in \cite{BuschGrabowskiLahti1995OperationalQuantumPhysics} \S II.3.4 applies both to ideal (projective) and generalized (POVM) measurements.
 There are many concrete realizations of this model, including for the Stern-Gerlach experiment and various experiments with photons (\cite{BuschGrabowskiLahti1995OperationalQuantumPhysics} \S VII).
-But in general these measurements are unsharp in practice, hence the necessity of POVM, while Theorem \ref{thm:measurement} applies only to ideal measurements. \end{remark}
+But in general these measurements are unsharp in practice, hence the necessity of POVM, while Theorem \ref{thm:measurement} applies only to ideal projective measurements. \end{remark}